ryancog/ProffieConfig/docs/build.md

 ---
 ### Notes and Disclaimers

-Building ProffieConfig requires installing certain system-level packages, and there's not an in-depth explanation of how to do much of that.

-ProffieConfig's build system(s) have only been tested on (all x86) OpenSUSE (Tumbleweed, Early 2025), Debian (Trixie), macOS (Monterey through Sequoia), and Windows 10.
-Other Linux distributions may have quirks with their build tools that require troubleshooting.
-Other architectures will also probably require some (potentially significant) additional effort and modification to the build scrips.
-Feel free to reach out and/or submit a PR if you are building elsewhere.
+ProffieConfig's build *stuff* has only been tested on (all x86) macOS (Monterey through Sequoia), Windows 10, and Linux (OpenSUSE Tumbleweed, Debian Trixie).
+Other platforms and/or architectures will probably require some (potentially significant) additional effort and modification to make things work.

-Building for Windows can be done either on Windows w/ MSVC, or on macOS or Linux w/ MinGW.
+#### Regarding MinGW (Building on macOS or Linux for Windows)

+*MinGW is strongly recommended against.* Here's a few reasons why, lol:

-- Windows w/ MSVC is recommended, both for convenience and because MinGW seems to have some serious performance problems.
+Building on Windows w/ MSVC is, probably easier, and MinGW currently seems to have issues.
+It produces binaries that have severe performance and memory usage issues, making it impractical to use.

-- For MinGW, it can be installed via homebrew on macOS or with the system package manager on Linux (note mxe seems too far out of date)
+Some commonly distributed versions of MinGW (e.g. via mxe) are out of date as of the time of writing and cannot be used to compile ProffieConfig.

-With MinGW, I've recently encountered an issue with a typeinfo operator== being duplicated (added to stdc++ static lib and compiled into application code), despite being marked inline.
-There's some chatter around this online, but I simply added `__attribute__((always_inline))` to its signature in typeinfo header, as suggested.
+I've encountered an issue with a typeinfo operator== being duplicated (added to stdc++ static lib and compiled into application code), despite being marked inline.
+To fix this, I simply added `__attribute__((always_inline))` to its signature in typeinfo header, as seems to be suggested from discussions around it.
 This means modifying system headers.

-For MSVC, currently the scripts expect Microsoft Visual Studio 2022 Visual C/C++ to be installed (specifically community edition, since there's separate paths for those) to access the vcvars64.bat/environment setup script.
-The MSVC setup in particular isn't made to be in any way robust right now.
+## Prerequisites

+1. You'll need a C++ build toolchain.
+AppleClang on macOS (Xcode command line utilities), MSVC on Windows (Visual Studio 2022), and GCC or Clang on Linux (or MinGW for Windows cross-compile, but see the notes that it's not recommended).

+2. On Linux especially, (and least so on Windows) building ProffieConfig's prerequisites may require additional 3rd party "devel" packages to be installed. `init.sh` will fail without them, but there's otherwise not a formal list.

+3. In order to download the ProffieConfig repository properly, you'll need to install [git](https://git-scm.com).
+You'll also need [git-lfs](git-lfs.com), otherwise some files won't be downloaded correctly and **you'll run into issues later**.

 ## Get the Code

-First things first, you'll need the code installed onto your computer.
-It's best to use `git` for this:

 Open a terminal, move to the directory you want to save the ProffieConfig sources to, and run:
 ```